som-shahlab/ehr-rwe/README.md

 Weak supervision methods for extracting patient outcomes from clinical EHR text.

-**NOTE**: Our original code was written in [Snorkel v0.7](https://github.com/snorkel-team/snorkel-extraction) and parts of [Snorkel MeTaL]() which are now depricated.
+**NOTE**: Our original code was written in [Snorkel v0.7](https://github.com/snorkel-team/snorkel-extraction) and parts of [Snorkel MeTaL]() which are now deprecated.
 We've ported a simple, example pipeline for use with the latest release of [Snorkel v0.9.1](https://github.com/snorkel-team/snorkel).

 ## Contents
 * [Project Status](#project-status)